dklenowski/sentence-extractor/README.md

         It is advisable to examine texts before extraction to see if any pre processing can be done .
         This can increase accuracy significantly .

+### The same text split into sentences using the python ntlk punkt parser

+        Used to extract sentences from text documents .
+        Has been used successfully on Project Gutenberg texts .
+        Basically consists of the following steps :
+        Extract all text from document , removing excessive whitespace ( e.g. multiple spaces between words ) into a character buffer .
+        For each word in the character buffer :
+        If the first character of a word ( has a whitespace previously ) is uppercase begin the Start Evaluation Process .
+        If the character is a sentence end ( e.g.
+        ' .
+        ',' !
+        ' etc ) run the End Evaluation Process .
+        Once the evaluation process is complete and a map of startsends is generated , begin sentence extraction .
+        Record " likely " starts and " unlikely " starts until a " likely " end or " unlikely " end is reached .
+        When the end is reached use either the " likely " start or " unlikely " start detected earlier as the sentence start .
+        Run through the start evaluators ( e.g.
+        Name , Suspension etc ) and if an evaluator returns true , conclude the sentence start is " unlikely ", otherwise conclude the sentence start is " likely " .
+        Add the start to a map .
+        If the start is likely , also record the previous position as a likely sentence end .
+        Run through the end evaluators ( e.g.
+        Acroynm , URL etc ) and if an evaluator returns true , conclude the sentence end is " unlikely ", otherwise conclude the sentence end is " likely " .
+        Add the end to a map .
+        If the end is likely , also record the next position as a likely sentence start .
+        Evaluators are classes that take a character buffer and a position in the buffer and check whether the position constitutes a sentence startend ( depending on whether the evaluator is evaluating a sentence start or end ) .
+        For example , there is a default evaluator called " Name " that checks the word extracted from the index against a table of known names .
+        If it finds the name , it returns true and the algorithm records the position as an " unlikely " sentence start .
+        The texts available on the internet are difficult to process programmatically because of inconsistency in punctuation ( e.g.
+        Project Gutenberg eTexts ) .
+        It is advisable to examine texts before extraction to see if any pre processing can be done .
+        This can increase accuracy significantly .